KingTechnician/priam-pwa/README.md

 ## Purpose (**NOTE: Check out the [Priam](https://www.github.com/kingtechnician/priam_lite) application README before reading this.**)

- - Are you a student who has a new idea or concern they would like to make known to the university administration?
+ - Are you a Virginia State University student who has a new idea or concern they would like to make known to the university administration?
  - Are you unsure of the resources or means necessary?

- A solution presented by me, Isaiah Freeman, is Priam, web application that has the goal of making the desires of students more visible to faculty and administration at your university.
+ A solution presented by me, Isaiah Freeman, is Priam, web application that has the goal of making the desires of students more visible to faculty and administration at VSU.

  ## How?
  - The Priam system is simple: you might consider it a voting system.
 Students have the ability to create an account, and propose changes they would like to make to the university in a short post.